 Raspberry leaf tea is not the same as raspberry or red berry tea, as it’s only made from the leaves of the raspberry plant and does not contain any of the fruit itself.
 However, this uncommon tea has a lot of worthwhile health benefits.

 Raspberry leaf tea contains vitamins and minerals such as vitamin A, C, and E, as well as calcium, magnesium, and potassium.
 Raspberry leaf tea is a godsend for anyone with a uterus as it helps ease menstrual cramps and even difficult and complicated labour and pregnancies.
-Pregnant woman drinking raspberry leaf tea were even less likely to need a C-section.
+People who were pregnant and drank raspberry leaf tea were even less likely to need a C-section.

-As far as herbal tea goes, raspberry leaf tea is not among the nicer tasting ones.
+As far as herbal teas with health benefits goes, raspberry leaf tea is not among the nicer tasting ones.
 I’d recommend adding sweetener such as maple syrup or blending it with a stronger flavoured loose-leaf tea.

 Oolong, green, and black tea are all made from the same plant, Camellia sinensis, however, the difference is how they’re processed.
 Black tea is made when the leaves are oxidized until they turn dark, whereas, green tea is barely oxidized.
 Oolong is basically a mixture of the two as it’s oxidised longer than green tea but not as much as black.